 We understand the commercial and practical considerations that impact on government projects and provide a full range of services in commercial and litigation matters.

 WALGA’s Executive Manager Governance and Organisational Services Tony Brown said,

 “Kott Gunning Lawyers are a valued, longstanding member of WALGA’s Preferred Supplier Panel for legal services to Local Governments in Western Australia.
 The approachability and legal knowledge of the team, combined with Anne Wood’s government background, produces a potent mix of skills which enables our Association to work for the best outcomes for our members”.

 We act for various levels of government, and understand the unique framework and objectives of the public sector.
 We work with public servants, ministers, parliamentary committees, and government departments and agencies.
 We act on all matters involving government, from interpreting legislation to appearing on matters in all courts and jurisdictions.
 Some recent examples of our work and results for clients include:

-- Advising several local governments on the proposed amalgamations and their likely effects.
+- Advising several local governments on the review of their waste and recycling contracts.